computamike/HueStatusModule/README.md

 - Run `npm install` to install dependencies
 - Make sure [HueStatus](https://github.com/APCOvernight/huestatus/) is installed globally `npm install -g huestatus`

+## Naming
+Each HueStatus module needs a unique name.
+Confirm that your desired name is available on [npm](https://www.npmjs.com).
+Configuration is also driven by the module name,

 ## Building your module

 The entry point for this module is index.js.
 It must export a class that extends the [BaseModule class from HueStatus](https://github.com/APCOvernight/huestatus/blob/master/src/Module.js).